Understanding What Paper Can And Can't Be Recycled

 While it may seem like paper recycling is a perfect solution to the problem of waste reduction, the truth is that there are some limitations to the process.
 Here are a few key limitations to keep in mind:

-3. Recycling paper can be energy-intensive, as it requires significant amounts of water and electricity to break down and process the paper fibres.
+Recycling paper can be energy-intensive, as it requires significant amounts of water and electricity to break down and process the paper fibers.

-6. Paper recycling also requires significant space and infrastructure, which may not always be available or practical in certain locations.
+Paper recycling requires significant space and infrastructure, which may not always be available or practical in certain locations.

 There are a few different types of paper recycling equipment, including balers, grinders, and converters.
 Each type of recycling equipment works a little differently, and your recycling company may have a different type of equipment that they use the most.